How to Dispose of Fertilizer Safely and Responsibly

 3. Creative ways to utilize leftover fertilizers.

-3. Information booths with educational resources.
+3. Information booths offering valuable resources.

-3. Promote upcoming workshops and disposal events.
+3. Promote upcoming workshops and disposal days.

 1. Local garden centers and agricultural supply stores.